 - 1. Commissioners are representatives from Lead Societies, Cooperating Societies, and other societies specified by the ABET Board of Delegates in Section Eight B.3.
 Commissioners provide specialized knowledge during Commission deliberations. - 2.
 The ABET Board of Delegates may specify Commission membership for other societies that are neither Lead nor Cooperating Societies.
 This specification, as outlined below, may be for reasons of equity, balance, history, or other such purpose. - a.
 Applied and Natural Sciences Accreditation Commission (ANSAC) -NCEES and NSPE. - b.
 Computing Accreditation Commission (CAC) None. - c.
 Engineering Accreditation Commission (EAC) -NCEES and NSPE. - d.
 Engineering Technology Accreditation Commission (ETAC) -NCEES and NSPE. - 3.
 The number of Commissioners required for a Commission may be estimated from the number of institutions it serves; a reasonable number of representatives by society may be obtained by basing their distribution on the number of institutions having programs in each discipline.
 Although some ABET Member Societies do not have primary responsibility for a specific program area, they have a demonstrated interest in the accreditation process for certain Commissions or programs and provide a diverse perspective.
-The structure for Commission size and composition incorporates these factors as detailed below: - a.
-The total number of Commissioners on each Commission shall not exceed 3Neq/20), rounded to the nearest integer, where Neq = N + N8 + 0.5Nint.
+The structure for Commission size and composition incorporates these factors as detailed below:

+- a.
+The total number of Commissioners on each Commission shall not exceed N+N8/6).
 N is the total number of institutions having programs accredited by the Commission as of the preceding annual cycle.
 N8 is the number of institutions with eight or more accredited programs by the Commission in the preceding annual cycle.
-Nint is the number of institutions outside the United States with accredited programs by the Commission as of the preceding annual cycle.
-The calculated total number of Commissioners includes representatives from Lead Societies and Cooperating Societies, and Board of Delegates-designated Commissioners, and does not include Commission Officers, Executive Committee Members-at-Large, Public Commissioners, or the Area Delegation Liaison to the Commission.
+The calculated total number of Commissioners includes representatives from Lead Societies and Cooperating Societies, and Board of Delegates-designated Commissioners, and does not include Commission Officers, Executive Committee Members-at-Large, Public Commissioners, or the Area Delegation Liaison to the Commission. - b.

-- b.
 Each Lead Society, Cooperating Society that is not also a Lead Society on the Commission, and Board of Delegates-specified society shall be entitled to at least one Commissioner.
 In situations where meeting the required minimum of one Commissioner per Lead Society, Cooperating Society, and Board of Delegates-specified society results in a total that exceeds the authorized total calculated in Section Eight B.3.a., the higher total will prevail. - c.
 The distribution of the remaining Commissioners shall be allocated to the Lead Societies in proportion to the number of institutions for which each Lead Society has programs accredited by that Commission. - d.
 After the annual accreditation actions have been determined, the number and distribution of authorized positions for each Commission shall be calculated to provide appropriate guidance to the Commission Nominating Committees and societies.
 Nominations submitted to Area Delegations shall incorporate any resulting changes for the upcoming cycle. - e.
 No Commissioner representing a society shall be removed as a result of the Commissioner's society losing an authorized position by virtue of the annual calculation described in the preceding section.
 In such instances, the sitting Commissioner may be re-nominated up to his/her maximum number of complete, consecutive annual terms, after which the seat will be vacated. - f.
 In the event that a Lead, Cooperating, or Board of Delegates-specified Society declines to nominate a Commissioner or Commissioners to fill the Society's seat allocation, the Society will be allotted precisely the number of seats for which it has provided nominations.
 Additionally, the seat allocation calculation may be re-run minus that Society.
 This is to ensure that the Commission has the maximum allowable members among whom to distribute the workload.